Running Shoes for Flat Feet

 running shoes for flat feet

 Take note: no matter how much cushioning your shoe has, it’s actually your natural pronation–that springiness of your arch–that provides shock absorption while you run.
 Too much support in a shoe that is too rigid can inhibit your mechanics and cause complications.
-The key is to find a shoe that can:

 Once you have footwear that meets these requirements, it’s time to work on your natural shocks.